Clone a pluggable database

 Review the summary, and then click Finish.

 Monitor the operation progress by clicking Monitor > Jobs.

 If you want to create a backup of the cloned PDB, you should backup the target CDB where the PDB is cloned because backing up only the cloned PDB is not possible.
 You should create a secondary relationship for the target CDB if you want to create the backup with secondary relationship.

 In a RAC setup the storage for cloned PDB is attached only to the node where the PDB clone was performed.
-The other nodes of the RAC are in MOUNTED state.
+The PDBs on the other nodes of the RAC are in MOUNT state.
 If you want the cloned PDB to be accessible from the other nodes, you should manually attach the storage to the other nodes.

 Find more information